pulkitc-99/RI_TaskList/Configuration.md

 The RI Task List Bot is a StateFUL Application.
 It maintains the user's last interaction's data.

+To search for a state's code, paste the state after the following: if (currState === '

 We shall keep all the states written here for reference and quick access:

 MEMBER FLOWS